 The word predictive is to guess or to anticipate upcoming events in the future.
 Predictive analytics is the use of data analysis, statistical modeling, and machine learning technology to ‘predict’ likely outcomes.
-Predictive analytics encompasses a wide variety of statistical techniques and technologies.
+It encompasses a wide variety of statistical techniques and technologies.
 The two most common types of predictive analytics models are classification models.
 They help predict outcomes such as when a component will fail.
 The regression models which help to predict a number, such as the average time before a breakdown.
 Predictive analytics increasingly used by various organizations in many sectors, such as manufacturing, retail, financial services, etc. AI-powered analytics platform with comprehensive predictive analytics capabilities.
 It delivers a scalable analytics and data visualization platform that enables businesses to design, deploy, and manage secure, interactive web applications, reports, and dashboards fed by multiple data sources.

 The solution provides users with a 360-degree view of their business, explores billions of records in seconds and predictive analytics techniques all in a drag-and-drop experience, with no multiplex data modeling or coding required.

-The process involved in Predictive Analytics
+The Process Involved in Predictive Analytics

 1. Project Definition: The first step is to identify the outcome of the project, the deliverables, business objectives, and based on which the data collection will be poised.